CarsonCummins11/related/readme.md

 `Must_Be_One: @int - CUD: Must_Be_One == 1;`

 Would allow Create, Update, Delete access to all changes that result in the stored integer Must_Be_One remaining equal to 1.
+This is used to restrict the domains of typesets.
+It can also be used to handle authorization, a statement like:

+`User_Object: @User - UR: $ == User_Object;`

+restrics authorization to update and read a user object field to users who are that user object.

 Functions, like AssembleDocument or Query must be implemented in Go in a folder called derivations.
 Look at the tests for examples.